aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/page-setup-features/setting-print-titles/_index.md

 weight: 200
 url: /net/how-to-set-print-titles/
 description: This article shows you code explaining how to set print titles using Aspose.Cells library.
-keywords: C# How to Set Print Titles, Set and Clear Print Titles using C#, How to Clear Print Titles in C#, How to add print titles using C#, how to remove print titles using C#, How to Set Print Titles in Excel, How to Clear Print Titles in Excel.
+keywords: Print rows and columns repeatedly, C# How to Set Print Titles, Set and Clear Print Titles using C#, How to Clear Print Titles in C#, How to add print titles using C#, how to remove print titles using C#, How to Set Print Titles in Excel, How to Clear Print Titles in Excel.
 ---

 ## **Possible Usage Scenarios**